JarekJurek/audit_software/README.md

 - **Displaying Images**: The program loads .pkl images from specified directories and displays them with existing labels overlaid.
 - **Labeling Pollution**: Users can manually label areas of plastic pollution by drawing bounding boxes directly on the displayed image.
 Labels are saved in YOLO format for each image.
 - **Clearing Labels**: Labels can be deleted from a displayed image, refreshing the view to show the image without any labels.
+- **Validation**: Evaluates the detection system by:
+  - Counting true positives, false positives, true negatives, and false negatives.
+  - Generating a confusion matrix for results visualization.
+  - Computing metrics like precision, recall, and F1 score.
+  - Saving validation results to a file.

 ## Requirements

-Install the dependencies listed in requirements.txt:
+Install the dependencies listed in `requirements.txt`:
 ```commandline
 pip install -r requirements.txt
 ```